darccio/zas/README.md

 ### Where is the difference?

 1. Gophers.
-There is [Hastie](https://github.com/mkaz/hastie) too.
+Yes, there is [Hugo](http://gohugo.io/) (kudos!) but...
+Who wants to learn another directory layout?
+There is also [Hastie](https://github.com/mkaz/hastie) too.
 If you want a blog.
 2. Markdown only.
-I really like [Mou](http://mouapp.com/).
+And HTML, if you want.
 3. Just a loop.
-Zas just loops over all .md and .html files (oh, I told a little lie in #2, my bad - please, bear with me) in current directory (and subdirectories), ignoring all any other file (including dot-files).
+Zas just loops over all .md and .html files in current directory (and subdirectories), ignoring all any other file (including dot-files).
 4. Your imagination as limit.
 Zas has a simple extension mechanism based in subcommands.
 Do you really need to handle a blog with Zas?
 Install/create a new extension and do it!
 5. Unobstrutive structure, no '_' files.
 More in [Usage](#usage) section.